xkjyeah/sgqr-data-url-spec/README.md

 In any case, whether this is Apple abusing their monopoly position in the premium phone segment is a matter for RBI, ECB and other big regulators to decide.
 For me, I'm just here to propose an alternative.

+## The Specification

+Here's the data inside a sample SGQR (00020101021126380009SG.PAYNOW010100211+6591234567030115204000053037025802SG5902NA6009Singapore6304B5DB).

+Let's convert it to a data URL!

+<a href="data:application/emv-qrcps-mpm+sgqr;base64,MDAwMjAxMDEwMjExMjYzODAwMDlTRy5QQVlOT1cwMTAxMDAyMTErNjU5MTIzNDU2NzAzMDExNTIwNDAwMDA1MzAzNzAyNTgwMlNHNTkwMk5BNjAwOVNpbmdhcG9yZTYzMDRCNURC">Pay!</a>